faizanraza09/canteen-management-express/README.md

 ## Research Topics
 - (5 points) Implement Passport.js for authentication of all users
 - (3 points) Use dotenv for configuration for database, admin login etc
-- (5 points) Integrate React for a more dynamic user interface, state management and react router for navigation within the application
+- (2 points) Used bootsrap for styling

 ## [Link to Initial Main Project File](app.mjs)